Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Abstract

 \section{Abstract}

 In applications of offline reinforcement learning to observational data, such as in healthcare or education, a general concern is that observed actions might be affected by unobserved factors, inducing confounding and biasing estimates derived under the assumption of a perfect Markov decision process (MDP) model.
-Here we tackle this by considering off-policy evaluation in a partially observed MDP (POMDP).
-Specifically, we consider estimating the value of a given target policy in a POMDP given trajectories with only partial state observations generated by a different and unknown policy that may depend on the unobserved state.
+Here we tackle this by considering off-policy evaluation in an partially observed MDP (POMDP).
+Specifically, we consider estimating the value of a given target policy in an unknown POMDP given observations of trajectories with only partial state observations and generated by a different and unknown policy that may depend on the unobserved state.
 We tackle two questions: what conditions allow us to identify the target policy value from the observed data and, given identification, how to best estimate it.
 To answer these, we extend the framework of proximal causal inference to our POMDP setting, providing a variety of settings where identification is made possible by the existence of so-called bridge functions.
-We then show how to construct semiparametrically efficient estimators in these settings.
 We term the resulting framework proximal reinforcement learning (PRL).
-We demonstrate the benefits of PRL in an extensive simulation study.
+We then show how to construct estimators in these settings and prove they are semiparametrically efficient.
+We demonstrate the benefits of PRL in an extensive simulation study and on the problem of sepsis management.